Categories

 1. Health Data

 Sharing information about an employee’s health isn’t legal in most areas.
 There is no way to know what a verifier wants to do with the information.
-Health and physical appearance-based discrimination hiring is a common practice.
+Health and physical appearance-based discrimination in hiring is a common practice.

 Sharing information about an employee’s disability is a highly frowned upon practice.
 According to the Americans with Disabilities Act of 1990, sharing information about an individual’s disability is considered illegal.